Vote by mail instructional video

 Is there a deadline to request a vote-by-mail ballot?

 A request for a vote-by-mail ballot to be mailed to a voter must be received no later than 5:00 p.m.
 (E.S.T.) on the sixth (6th) day before the election.

 Can my ballot be sent to another address?

 Vote-by-mail ballots will be mailed by non-forwardable mail to the voter’s current mailing address on file with the Supervisor or any other address specified by the voter in the request.
-If you ask that the absentee ballot be mailed to an address other than an address on file in the Florida Voter Registration System, you have to submit a signed written request unless you are an absent uniformed services voter or an overseas voter.
+If you ask that the vote-by-mail ballot be mailed to an address other than an address on file in the Florida Voter Registration System, you have to submit a signed written request unless you are an absent uniformed services voter or an overseas voter.

 How do I return my vote-by-mail ballot?

 When you receive your ballot, follow the ballot instructions carefully to ensure that your ballot is properly completed, returned timely and counted.
 Vote-by-mail ballots must be returned in the envelope provided.
 The envelope must include the voter's signature.
 Be sure that your signature on your voter registration record is current because if your signature on record does not match the signature on the vote-by-mail ballot certificate, your ballot will not be counted.

 What if I forget to sign my ballot or my signature does not match?